Leader Election Problem Versus Pattern Formation Problem: Introduction

+Naturally, an interesting question arises from the above theorem: ``{\em Is the converse true?}''.
+In other terms: ``{\em With robots devoid of sense of direction, does $APFP$ becomes solvable whenever the robots have the possibility to distinguish a unique leader?}'' In \cite{YS10}, the authors provide a positive answer to this question assuming that robots have a common handedness.
+The latter allows to infer the orientation of the $x$-axis once the orientation of the $y$-axis is given.
+Their result holds in the semi-synchronous model (SSM), {\it a.k.a.} Model SYm in the literature.

-Combined with the result in \cite{FPSW08} and provided the robots have the chirality property, we deduce that Leader Election and Pattern Formation are two {\em equivalent} problems in $CORDA$ for $n\geq4$ robots, in the precise sense that, the former problem is solvable if and only if the latter problem is solvable.
-The possible equivalence for the case $n=3$ remains an open problem in $CORDA$.
+In this paper, we show that this result also holds for $n\geq4$ (resp. $n\geq5$) robots, in a fully asynchronous model called CORDA, if the robots have a common handedness (resp. they do not).
+Combined with Theorem~\ref{theo:implique}, we deduce that Leader Election and Pattern Formation are two {\em equivalent} problems in $CORDA$ for $n\geq4$ robots with a common handedness (for $n\geq5$ without it), in the precise sense that, the former problem is solvable if and only if the latter problem is solvable.

-The rest of the paper is organized as follows: In Section~\ref{sec:model}, we describe the distributed systems and state the problems considered in this paper.
-The proof of equivalence is given in Section~\ref{sec:algo} for any $n\geq 4$ by providing an algorithm working in CORDA.
-(Due to lack of space, technical proofs have been moved in the appendix.)
+The rest of the paper is organized as follows: In Section~\ref{sec:model}, we describe the distributed systems.
+The proof of equivalence with chirality is given in Section~\ref{sec:algo} for any $n\geq 4$ by providing an algorithm working in CORDA.
+The case without chirality is discussed in Section~\ref{sec:sans}.
 Finally, we make concluding remarks in Section~\ref{sec:concl}.